Homogenization of high-contrast composites under differential constraints: Introduction

 The decoupling of the system into regions having different material features hinges on careful compactness and splitting arguments.
 The latter are in turn based on two essential properties of the differential constraint $\A$: the fact that $\A$-free maps in the periodicity cell have null average and the existence of a suitable extension operator on perforated domains (see Assumptions \ref{stm:null-av} and \ref{stm:exist-ext}).
-In our general setting, these conditions are quite hard to ensure, in contrast to the well-understood classical case in which $\A$ is the curl operator, the $\A$-free fields are gradients, and the set $\Omega$ is contractible.
-In particular, to the authors' knowledge, even for standard operators, it is still an open question whether extension operators preserving the $\A$-free constraint from a perforated domain to the `filled' set exist (see also Remark \ref{rk:ass-2-compare}).
+In our general setting, these conditions are quite hard to ensure, in contrast to the well-understood case in which the set $\Omega$ is contractible, $\A$ is the curl operator, and the $\A$-free fields are gradients.
+In particular, to the authors' knowledge, even for standard operators, it is still an open question whether extension operators preserving the $\A$-free constraint from a perforated domain to the `filled' set exist.
 Similar results are available for gradients both in the Sobolev setting \cite{ACDP} and in the weaker one of antiplane fracture \cite{cagnetti.scardia}.
 We also mention the recent result in \cite{chambolle.perugini} for the case of symmetric gradients in linearized fracture (in the space $GSBD$ \cite{dalmaso2}).

 The analysis of the differential constraints satisfying the aforementioned Assumptions \ref{stm:null-av} and \ref{stm:exist-ext} is the focus of Section \ref{sec:adm}.
-A special case in which the first requirement holds is that of operators $\A$ admitting `potentials', namely such that $\A u=0$ if and only if $u=\B v$ for a suitable differential operator $\B$ and a field $v$.
+A special case in which the first requirement holds is that of operators $\A$ admitting `potentials', namely such that $\A u=0$ if and only if $u=\B w$ for a suitable differential operator $\B$ and a field $w$.
 The second main contribution of this paper consists in showing that for a broad class of operators $\A$ existence of potentials and existence of extension operators are closely related.
 Roughly speaking, we prove the following.